 Wrapping It Up

 So that’s my pitch.
 If you’re reading this and you’re in pain—good.
 Pain is honest.
 Pain says, “This isn’t working.”
 Whether you’re freaking out about your marriage or your money, the next step is the same: let the pain teach you.
 Invite a mirror into your life.
 Get curious about the systems you’re trapped in.
-And when you find a protocol that’s built on truth—whether it’s attachment science or a decentralized ledger—commit to it.
+Be honest with yourself about the strategies and tactics you are using, so you don’t feel the full brunt of your suffering.
+Be willing to consider that the strategies you are using, even if they seem like logical things to do, may be keeping you trapped in a perpetual cycle of suffering.
+And when you find a protocol that’s built on truth—whether it’s attachment science or a distributed and decentralized public ledger—commit to it.